ABhishek213490/911-Calls-Data-Analysis/README.md

 ![image](https://github.com/ABhishek213490/911-Calls-Data-Analysis/assets/161066148/1e7d4c07-328b-40f9-add0-dd5b7f7fb52d)

-Analyze the number of calls over the years and break it down by the reason for the call to identify any trends or fluctuations.
-Number of calls by day of the week and hour:
+## Analyze the number of calls over the years and break it down by the reason for the call to identify any trends or fluctuations.Number of calls by day of the week and hour:
 ![image](https://github.com/ABhishek213490/911-Calls-Data-Analysis/assets/161066148/ee5df551-4f74-485b-b419-fbfb09ac7756)
 ![image](https://github.com/ABhishek213490/911-Calls-Data-Analysis/assets/161066148/abbaa26e-2796-4d1e-8a68-6a8552fcf5c3)
 ![image](https://github.com/ABhishek213490/911-Calls-Data-Analysis/assets/161066148/c702af2f-ac12-4bbf-a8aa-4a9d8c64526d)